ARTICLE 1 – NAME OF OFFICE

 ARTICLE 14 - FEES

-Section 1: The Board of Directors shall establish fees to be paid by each registered member.
+Section 1: The Hockey Director, with assistance from the treasurer shall establish fees to be paid by each registered member.
 Such fees shall be based upon an approved annual budget, which will be established by directors and presented and accepted at a Board of Directors meeting scheduled by the directors.

 Section 2: Failure to pay fees as prescribed shall cause the loss of good standing of the registered member and may result in suspension or expulsion from CHA and USA Hockey.